 At Cogenhoe Primary School, we strive to ensure that pupils secure their key skills in Literacy through exciting and engaging learning opportunities.

 Reading for pleasure and cultivating the love of the written word is actively encouraged throughout the school.
 Great emphasis is placed on developing pupil’s skills in reading, so that they are able to explore and discuss texts confidently.
-Both guided and independent reading has a specific focus and is a fundamental part of a child’s reading journey.
-To deepen their learning and enjoyment of texts, we use a variety of questions to focus their understanding of the themes and characters presented.
+Both shared, modelled and independent reading has a specific focus and is a fundamental part of a child’s reading journey.
 Teacher’s use a range of rich texts, so that pupils use of vocabulary and enjoyment of reading is heightened.
 The breadth of our curriculum ensures that pupils have access to a wide range of poetry, fiction and non-fiction.

 As children journey though the school, we use a variety of reading strategies to ensure that all our pupils are confident in their reading.
 In Key Stage Two, we provide ongoing support, which is adapted to the needs of learners and always encourages a love of reading.
 Parents are hugely important in securing their child’s reading and understanding; therefore staff provide support, so that we can work in partnership to achieve the best outcomes.

 In Key Stage One, a variety of strategies are used to support the teaching of reading, as we recognise that all learners are individual in their approach when securing their skills.
 Therefore, teachers use a variety of decoding skills such as phonics and picture cues to ensure all pupils become competent and confident readers who enjoy the written word.